flu-crew/parnas/README.md

 </center>

 #### Specifying a coverage radius ####
 You can notify PARNAS that a single taxon 'covers' other taxa within a fixed radius (using `--radius` option).
 PARNAS will then find representatives, which together cover as much diversity as possible.
-Alternatively, PARNAS can find the minimal number of representatives that jointly cover *all* diversity on the tree (`--cover` option).
-This feature is motivated by applications in virology, where evolutionary distance often correlates with antigenic drift.
+Alternatively, PARNAS can find the minimum number of representatives that jointly cover *all* diversity on the tree (`--cover` option).
+This feature can be used to optimally reduce the redundancy in your dataset.
+Moreover, this feature was motivated by applications in virology, where evolutionary distance often correlates with antigenic drift.
 For example, in swine influenza A virus research, 5% (amino acid) divergence between HA sequences is considered a correlate of loss in cross-reactivity between strains.
 Therefore, specifying a radius on a tree corresponding to ~4% sequence divergence, can help identify good vaccine candidates.

-To further facilitate this process, PARNAS can take amino acid sequence alignment and pass it to TreeTime to find ancestral AA substitutions along the tree edges.
+To further facilitate this process, PARNAS can take amino acid sequence alignment and pass it to [TreeTime](https://treetime.readthedocs.io/en/latest/) to find ancestral AA substitutions along the tree edges.
 It will then re-scale the tree, so that edge lengths will reflect the number of substitutions along that edge, which will help specify a 4% divergence radius in terms of the # of amino acid substitutions.

-`parnas -t H1N1_human_2020_IRD_CDS.rooted.tre --cover --threshold 96 --aa H1N1_human_2020_IRD_CDS.ha1.aln --color "parnas_96coverage.tre"`
+`parnas -t H1N1_human_2020_IRD.rooted.tre --cover --threshold 96 --aa H1N1_human_2020_IRD.ha1.aln --color "parnas_96coverage.tre"`

 In the above command we pass the AA alignment of HA1 sequences from our dataset with the `--aa` option, and specify the 96% threshold (i.e., 4% sequence divergence).
 Note that `--threshold` works as a substitute for `--radius`, when you would like PARNAS to use the alignment information and re-scale the tree.
 Running this command will show that a single strain (A/Wisconsin/32/2020) is sufficient to cover all diversity on our tree.

 Next, we use a more restrictive threshold of 97% and also add the vaccine strains as the prior representatives.
-This way PARNAS can indicate the areas of the tree, which are not covered by the vaccine strains and suggest new representatives to solve this issue.
+This way PARNAS can indicate the areas of the tree, which are not covered by the vaccine strains and suggest new representatives to complement the vaccine strains.

-`parnas -t H1N1_human_2020_IRD_CDS.rooted.tre --cover --threshold 97 --aa H1N1_human_2020_IRD_CDS.ha1.aln --color "parnas_97coverage_vaccines.tre" --prior-regex "Vaccine.*"`
+`parnas -t H1N1_human_2020_IRD.rooted.tre --cover --threshold 97 --aa H1N1_human_2020_IRD.ha1.aln --color "parnas_97coverage_vaccines.tre" --prior "Vaccine.*"`

 Opening `parnas_97coverage_vaccines.tre` in FigTree will show us that there are two clades in the tree, which are not covered by vaccine strains (the green and blue clades).
+Note that the tree was re-scaled by PARNAS.

 <center>
 <img src="tutorial/figures/H1N1_parnas_97coverage_vaccines.png">
 </center>

+#### Other functionality ####
+- Specify weights for taxa, so that taxa/strains with larger weights are better represented.
+- Flexibly exclude taxa to either fully ignore them or to not consider them as potential representatives.

 ## PARNAS usage##